-It’s easy to get stressed when your credit isn’t where you want it to be, especially if you feel like it’s keeping you from achieving your goals.
-But improving your credit is within your reach.
-It might take time.
-It might not be a straight line to a higher score, but keeping your eyes on the prize and treating the journey like a game will help you keep things in context.
-Ultimately, your credit score is just a number, and you can take some simple steps to raise it.
+It’s easy to get stressed when your credit isn’t where you want it to be.
+It might feel like your credit is keeping you from achieving your goals, but improving your credit is within your reach.
+It will take time, and it won’t always be a straight path to a higher credit score, so keeping your eyes on the prize will help keep things in context.
+Treat the journey like a game.
+Your credit score is just a number, and you can make some simple moves to raise it.

 Get your credit report and and make sure it’s correct!

 A credit report is different from your credit score.
-It’s a detailed record of your credit history, including your lines of credit and usage as well as your history of on-time and late payments.
-You’ll see any judgments, tax liens, and bankruptcies on this report.
-You’ll also find a list of recent hard inquiries into your credit, which are made by creditors, insurers, lenders, and landlords.
+It’s a detailed record of your credit history, including your lines of credit and usage, as well as your history of on-time and late payments.
+You’ll see any judgments, tax liens, and bankruptcies on this report, if you have any.
+You’ll also find a list of recent hard inquiries into your credit, which are made by creditors, insurers, lenders, and landlords when making a lending or renting decision.
 This information will help you identify what’s bringing your score down and help you work towards raising it.

 Get a Streak Going